platformio/platformio-docs/projectconf/section_env_check.rst

 This option allows specifying the :ref:`check_severity` types which will be reported by the :ref:`check_tools`.

-Another option for filtering source files is :option:`platformio check --severity` command.
+Another option for filtering source files is :option:`pio check --severity` command.

 **Example**